Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 But the fact that you knew how to correct me means that I wasn't that far off.

-If I was in France I was like, I cannot help you.
+If I was in France, I said, I cannot help you.

 What you're saying is not anything.